pmahnke/mahnke-cocktails/recipe/sereni-tea_now.md

 - Method: Shaken
 - Pour: Double Strain
-- Glassware: Coupe
+- Glassware: Cocktail
-- Garnish: Lemon peel
+- Garnish: Lemon twist
 - Special Prep:
   - Take a can of pears and their syrup and blend them into a prrée.
   - Expressed lemon oil.